-Thai salad ingredients
+Thai salad ingredient notes

 - HOT PEPPERS: totally optional.
 I went with red jalapeños and they really did spice up the salad.